khou22/khou22.github.io/_posts/2015-08-17-css-filters-and-effects.md

 featured: "no"
 ---

 Since most of the site (as of now) does not use Bootstrap as a default style tool, I've been doing a lot of custom CSS from scratch.
 My landing page is meant to mimic a sheet of glass with a semi-transparent background and border.
-Here's some quick and simple CSS that can turn any div into a piece of glass:
+Here's some quick and simple CSS that can turn any div into a piece of glass.
+I've found that it works well for modals and elements that you want to give an extra emphasis on:

 {% highlight css %}
 .glass {